ngszyba/Asset-Prices/README.md

 ## Asset-Prices
 ### Project 2: Should your fund invest in Bitcoin?
 ***
-* I have analyzed price changes in price of assets used in conventional portfolios versus main Cryptocurrency - Bitcoin.
+* I have analyzed price changes in price of assets used in conventional portfolios versus major Cryptocurrency asset - Bitcoin.
 * Daily high prices are pre-normalized and performance of index fund S&P500, Gold and Bitcoin are compared over recent years.
 * In addition transaction volume changes for S&P500 and Bitcoin were analyzed.
 * Interestingly CPI rates reflecting inflation had sharply increased with the current monetary policy in the USA and the pandemic outbreak.